Foundations Lesson #12 - Repentance

 Foundations Lesson #4 - Water Baptism

 As Peter was closing his sermon on the day of Pentecost he instructed his listeners, who were under conviction but had not yet been converted, to do three things: “Repent [get saved]… be baptized… and you will receive the gift of the Holy Spirit” (Acts 2:38).
-It is still God’s desire and provision for everyone to come to him by doing these three things, thus starting their walk with him.
+It is still God’s desire and provision for everyone who comes to him to start their walk with him by doing those three things.
 This lesson is devoted to the second of these three experiences.
 [Read More]

 Foundations Lesson #3 - Salvation